onshape-public/go-client/onshape/docs/BTMParameterReferencePartStudio3302.md

 NewBTMParameterReferencePartStudio3302WithDefaults instantiates a new BTMParameterReferencePartStudio3302 object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetBlockBuildFunctionAccess

-`func (o *BTMParameterReferencePartStudio3302) GetBlockBuildFunctionAccess() bool`

-GetBlockBuildFunctionAccess returns the BlockBuildFunctionAccess field if non-nil, zero value otherwise.

-### GetBlockBuildFunctionAccessOk

-`func (o *BTMParameterReferencePartStudio3302) GetBlockBuildFunctionAccessOk() (*bool, bool)`

-GetBlockBuildFunctionAccessOk returns a tuple with the BlockBuildFunctionAccess field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBlockBuildFunctionAccess

-`func (o *BTMParameterReferencePartStudio3302) SetBlockBuildFunctionAccess(v bool)`

-SetBlockBuildFunctionAccess sets BlockBuildFunctionAccess field to given value.

-### HasBlockBuildFunctionAccess

-`func (o *BTMParameterReferencePartStudio3302) HasBlockBuildFunctionAccess() bool`

-HasBlockBuildFunctionAccess returns a boolean if a field has been set.

 ### GetBtType